🆕 Wisconsin Driver Education Grant — Eligible teens may qualify for 100% FREE driver's ed at Arcade Drivers School. Learn More ›

 Waukesha & Ozaukee Counties

-Teens in Waukesha‑area and Ozaukee‑area communities can take advantage of Arcade’s long‑standing experience, flexible scheduling, and practical behind‑the‑wheel coaching tailored to local driving conditions.
+Teens in Waukesha‑area and Ozaukee‑area communities can take advantage of Arcade's long‑standing experience, flexible scheduling, and practical behind‑the‑wheel coaching tailored to local driving conditions.
+Check our service areas page to confirm coverage in your community.

 Not sure if we serve your school or neighborhood?
 Contact us and our team will gladly review your address and help you plan your teen's driver education schedule.